-Is there any way you can influence the game in order to get an advantage and maybe increase your chances of winning at Sic Bo?
-In general, whenever outcomes are the result of an entirely random event, there isn't anything you can do to influence that outcome.
+Is there any way you can influence the game to get an advantage and increase your chances of winning at Sic Bo?
+In general, whenever outcomes result from an entirely random event, there isn't anything you can do to influence that outcome.
 However, that's not all there is to it in the case of Sic Bo.

 Big/Small and Odd/Even Bets

 If getting a win is at the top of your agenda when playing Sic Bo, then the even money bets are the ones to focus on.
 These include the big or small bets and the odd or even bets (where available), which payout 1/1 if you win.
-The reason these bets are even money is that you have a 50/50 chance of that bet winning.
-On the flip side, however, you don't stand to make much money as a result!
+These bets are even money because you have a 50/50 chance of that bet winning.
+On the flip side, however, you don't stand to make much money!

 Single Dice Bets

-Another bet worth placing if you're keen to score a win is the single dice bet.
-Here, your bet that at least one of the three dice will show the number you've bet on carries varying odds and payouts depending on the outcome.
+The single dice bet is another bet worth placing if you're keen to score a win.
+Your chance that at least one of the three dice will show the number you've bet on carries varying odds and payouts depending on the outcome.

 If one of the dice lands your way, you'll get an even money payout, which makes sense if you think about the fact that each dice has six sides but there are three dice in total, resulting in a 50/50 chance.
-Where things get more interesting is if two or all three dice land the same way.
-A single dice bet on, say, 1, pays out 3/1 if all three dice show a 1, which results in a bigger payout for the same stake.
+Things get more interesting if two or all three dice land the same way.
+A single dice bet on, say, 1 pays out 3/1 if all three dice show a 1, which results in a bigger payout for the same stake.